darinz/DL/04_Training_Techniques/02_normalization_techniques.md

         return self.gamma.view(1, -1, 1, 1) * x_norm + self.beta.view(1, -1, 1, 1)
 ```

+> **Code Walkthrough:**
+> - The normalization is performed over the spatial dimensions for each sample and channel.
+> - Learnable parameters allow the network to scale and shift the normalized output.

 > **Try it yourself!**
 > Use InstanceNorm in a style transfer network and observe the effect on generated images.